jenstornell/TinyFilters/readme.md

 - Before the examples below you need `$filter = new TinyFilter();`.
 - After the examples below you need `$results = $filter->validate($array);`.
+- All the examples below will return `true`.

 ### in